xanderlent/intel-npu-highlevel-rpms/README.md

-# RPM Packages of software for the Intel NPU
+# High-Level Software that uses the Intel AI Boost NPU

 The goal of this repository is to provide Fedora packages for software that runs on the Intel NPU at a higher level than the driver.

 You can find binary packages built from this repository in [my xanderlent/intel-npu-highlevel Copr](https://copr.fedorainfracloud.org/coprs/xanderlent/intel-npu-highlevel/).

+## Installation Instructions

+- Enable the copr.
+- Install the `python3-intel-npu-acceleration-library` package.
+- Read [Intel's docs](https://intel.github.io/intel-npu-acceleration-library/) to get examples and learn how to use the package to run LLMs and other workloads on your NPU.

+## More about the packages

+Hopefully, with effort and care, these packages will eventually find their way upstream, into Fedora proper.
+(For now, the Fedora Review step has been disabled in copr because it drastically improves build times on small packages like these.)
+As of late January 2025, I am working within the Fedora AI/ML SIG to help get this code upstream.

 Because this repo happens to provide many AI/ML packages not yet upstream in Fedora, I have also enabled aarch64 builds where possible.
 (I am not adverse to enabling ppc64le or s390x builds, or even 32-bit compatability builds; If you want me to enable said builds, please create an Issue requesting them.)

-Hopefully, with effort and care, these packages will eventually find their way upstream, into Fedora proper.
-(For now, the Fedora Review step has been disabled in copr to improve build times.)
-Perhaps the place to start would be with the Fedora AI/ML SIG?

 Right now, most of these packages are originally for Python, so they were generated with the [`pyp2spec`](https://github.com/befeleme/pyp2spec) tool.
 I'm not completely sure how to use it, so I might be missing some steps, but it definitely does not seem as automated as I would like in terms of converting Python packages to RPMs...
 On the other hand, [rust2rpm](https://pagure.io/fedora-rust/rust2rpm) was a breeze to use. (`rust2rpm --no-rpmautospec -t fedora --compat crate@version`, leave out `--compat` for non-versioned packages.)